mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/102_data_engineering_lifecycle.md

 ### Orchestration

-- process of coordinating many jobs to run as quickly and efficiently as possible on a scheduled cadence.
-- orchestration system stays online with high availability.
-- orchestration systems also build job history capabilities, visualization, and alerting.
-- advanced orchestration engines can backfill new DAGs or individual tasks as they are added to a DAG.
-- orchestration is strictly a batch concept.
+Orchestration is the process of coordinating multiple jobs efficiently on a schedule.
+It ensures high availability, job history, visualization, and alerting.
+Advanced engines can backfill new tasks and DAGs, but orchestration is strictly a batch concept.

 ### Infrastructure as code (IaC)

-`IaC` applies software engineering practices to the configuration and management of infrastructure.
-When data engineers have to manage their infrastructure in a cloud environment, they increasingly do this through IaC frameworks rather than manually spinning up instances and installing software.
+`IaC (Infrastructure as Code)` applies software engineering practices to managing infrastructure configuration.
+Data engineers use IaC frameworks to manage their infrastructure in a cloud environment, instead of manually setting up instances and installing software.